fabrahaingo/cute_little_bot/README.md

 ## That's it !

-You can sit down and relax while your bot is doing all the hard word for you.
+Sit back and relax while your bot is doing all the hard word for you.
 **Don't forget to keep an eye on him** and stay ready to input the capcha you'll be asked to solve... ! :)

+### Features to implement:
+- [ ] Capcha solver
+- [ ] If login fails, retries instead of having to restart the program
+- [ ] Other websites that work with AJAX requests
+- [ ] Check format of user inputs
+- [ ] Better way to notify user when a link is found